-Everyone in Palm Beach Gardens and the surrounding areas want to have good oral hygiene, but when it comes to dental health, most people don’t put much effort into it aside from regular brushing and occasional flossing.
+Everyone in Palm Beach Gardens and the surrounding areas wants to have good oral hygiene, but when it comes to dental health, most people don’t put much effort into it aside from regular brushing and occasional flossing.
 Sure, it goes without saying that these things are absolutely necessary, but applying additional effort during our regular oral hygiene routines can go a long way in terms reinforcing overall oral health.
-There are a number of easy ways to do so from the comfort of your own home.
+There are a number of easy ways to do so from the comfort of your own home, aside from visiting a dentist in Palm Beach Gardens.
 Many are inexpensive, and only require a few additional minutes of time.
 The good thing is, that by making habits out of the following 4 tips, you can bolster the health of your gums, teeth, and mouth, thereby making it less likely you fall victim to serious diseases like gingivitis and periodontitis.

 1. Brush Twice Daily